 Entertainment programme with live music, karaoke, limbo dancing and fire-eater shows, as well as weekly welcome cocktail parties and theme nights.

-Babysitting service*, laundry service* and Internet access*.
+Babysitting service* and laundry service*.

-*Denotes local charge.
+*Denotes local charge

 All meals and snacks, unlimited drinks by the glass, all water and land sports and activities above unless otherwise specified.